RAFAEL

 “Who might we become if we matched?”

-THE IDEA: The Museum Makes a Hinge Profile
+The Museum Makes a Hinge Profile

 The New Museum joins Hinge as itself.
 Not as a mascot or a gimmick, but as an institution with curiosity.
+We trained a custom chatbot on the Museum’s archive.
+It uses Hinge’s bio cues to surface poetic, sometimes uncanny overlaps between users and the Museum’s themes: photography, memory, identity, avant-garde performance.

 The tone.